milkdromeda/milkdromeda.github.io/charter/charter.md

 b) the reasons for the mark should be considered;
 c) the test or assignment should be corrected and noted down for future reference.

-(9) If academic pressure becomes an ongoing issue or intensify to severly, two sane adults above the age of 18 must be consulted directly and in-person within five days.
+(9) If academic pressure becomes an ongoing issue or intensifies to a severe state, two sane adults above the age of 18 must be consulted directly and in-person within five days.

+## 13. Relationships
+(1) Any intention or act of sexual harrassment, such as leering or examples mentioned on the [Ontario Human Rights Code](http://www.ohrc.on.ca/en/policy-preventing-sexual-and-gender-based-harassment/2-identifying-sexual-harassment), is prohibited.

+(2) Any intention or act of sexual assault, defined as sexual contact without consent, is strictly prohibited.

+(3) Any intention or act of sex, as interpreted objectively, is prohibited before marriage.

+(4) If any act of subsection 2 to 3 is performed, any intent of subsection 2 to 3 is present or any intent or act of subsection 1 is present, with the latter two becoming a persisting of severe issue, two sane adults above the age of 18 must be consulted directly and in-person within five days.

+(5) Consent must be verified with the acronym "FRIES", which is:
+a) freely given;
+b) reversable and reciprocative;
+c) informative;
+d) enthusiastic; and
+e) specific.

 ## Notwithstanding clause
 (1) It may be expressly declared and recorded in a note, as the case may be, that an action or conduct thereof shall operate notwithstanding a provision included in ss.
 7(2-3), 8(4-5), 9(2), 10 and 11(1-7, 9) of this Charter.